MagmaGuy/FreeMinecraftModels/ReadMe.md

 }
 ```

-Keep in mind that static models are meant to stay in place and act as a decorative element in a fixed location.
-While it
+Keep in mind that static models are meant to stay in place and act as a decorative element in a fixed location (
-is possible to move them, consider whether you might instead want to use a dynamic model if that is your purpose.
+animations don't count as 'movement' here).
+While it is possible to move them, consider whether you might instead want
+to use a dynamic model if that is your purpose.

 And here is how EliteMobs, my custom bosses plugin, uses dynamic entities: